cbresciano/Scientific-Articles/cosmology/RTV.md

 ## 8. Conclusion: The Cosmic Choice

 **If the sky is silent, the protocol is not a tombstone but a recipe: convert 0.001 % of the stellar power of the Milky Way into Benford-coherent bits and wait twenty billion years.
 We are the emergency generator of the cosmos.**
-## 8. Conclusion: The Cosmic Choice

-**If the sky is silent, the protocol is not a tombstone but a recipe: convert 0.001 % of the stellar power of the Milky Way into Benford-coherent bits and wait twenty billion years.
-We are the emergency generator of the cosmos.**